How to Write a Newsletter Article for Business Step-by-Step

 • Awareness: Introduce your business, staff, mission, and offerings.
 Highlight new products or events to familiarize customers with your brand.

-• Consideration: Customers are thinking about buying and comparing options.
+• Consideration: Customers are comparing options.
 Provide information that helps them decide, like a “how-to” article showcasing a product or service.

 • Decision-Making: Customers are ready to buy.
 Show them the benefits of choosing your business to influence their decision and encourage them to contact you.

-This method of content marketing subtly sells to customers through informing them about products and services.
+This approach subtly sells by informing your customers about your products and services.

 2. Finding the Format: Another Way to Generate an Engaging Topic